misselvexu/mixmicro-apollo/docs/en/development/portal-how-to-enable-email-service.md

 * **email.template.rollback.module.diff** The diff module for rolling back emails.
 * **email.template.release.module.rules** Grayscale rules module for grayscale release.

-We provide [Sample Email Template] (#3, Email Template Sample) for your convenience.
+We provide [Sample Email Template](#_3-Email-template-sample) for your convenience.

-## 2. Implementation method 2: Access the company's unified mail service
+## 2. Implementation-2: Access the company's unified mail service

 Similar to SSO, each company also has its own mail service implementation, so we define [EmailService](https://github.com/apolloconfig/apollo/blob/master/apollo-portal/src/main/java/com/ctrip/framework/apollo/portal/spi/EmailService.java) interface, there are two implementation classes: